ambiot/documents/docs/source/ambd_arduino/BW16_/getting_started/ambd_getting_started.rst

 Step 1.
 Installing the Driver
 =============================

-| First, connect BW16 to the computer via Micro USB:
+First, connect BW16 to the computer via Micro USB:

    |bw16-get-start-3|

-| If this is the first time you connect BW16 to your computer,
-  here is something that you might take note of:
+If this is the first time you connect BW16 to your computer, here is something that you might take note of:

-| From the pinmap above, we know D0 and D1 pins are used for program uploading.
+From the pinmap above, we know D0 and D1 pins are used for program uploading.
 However, according to the schematic design of AI Thinker, the onboard USB-to-UART module is connected to D4 and D5 which cannot be directly used for program upload.
-| In order to upload firmware to this board, we suggested that you could choose to
-  add in an external USB-to-UART module connecting to D0 and D1 as shown in the pin connection below:
+In order to upload firmware to this board, we suggested that you could choose to add in an external USB-to-UART module connecting to D0 and D1 as shown in the pin connection below:

    |bw16-get-start-4|

-| Optionally, you could short the pins indicated below to use the on-board USB:
+Optionally, you could short the pins indicated below to use the on-board USB:

 | D1 ––– D5
 | D0 ––– D4

    |bw16-get-start-5|

-| After connecting accordingly, the USB driver for BW16 will be
+After connecting accordingly, the USB driver for BW16 will be automatically installed.
-  automatically installed.

 If you have driver issue of connecting board, please go to http://www.wch-ic.com/downloads/CH341SER_ZIP.html for USB driver.

-  You can check the COM Port number in your Device Manager:
+You can check the :guilabel:`COM` Port number in your :guilabel:`Device Manager`:

    |bw16-get-start-6|